 So what is a jin-ku?

 To make friends of women means, not to oppress them, and to become as self-aware as possible about strains of patriarchy that exist within us even as the most enlightened of men and women.
+This is not to say that toxic matriarchy doesn’t also exist.

 The jin-ku form is comprised of only 13 syllables.
 13 because all the haiku masters were men.
 They had the relative freedom of expression of 17 syllables, whereas the women of their time are relatively obscured.
 Thus by ’13’ -also representing the 13 moons of the year; the banished natural rhythms of Earth and of women; that number made ‘unlucky’ by patriarchy -women, gender rebels and male allies can show that beauty in poetic form can flower under even stricter conditions than the haiku.